What You’ll Learn

 Buyers who are also selling a home: Buying and selling has always been complicated and stressful for homeowners, but not anymore.
 The Better Cash Offer program lets you sell on your own timeline, avoid two sets of moves, and strengthen your offer by waiving the home sale contingency.
 Timing can be a headache for buyers planning to finance their next home purchase with money from their current home sale.
 But with the Better Cash Offer, you can buy the home you want now and still have 180 days to sell your other home.

 Buyers who want to negotiate favorable terms: As a cash buyer, you’ll typically rise above the competition in the eyes of the seller—but you could also have more negotiating power when it comes to the terms of sale.
 Sellers often make concessions for cash that wouldn’t be on the table with traditional mortgage-based offers.
 For example, they may be inclined to make requested repairs to the home, or accept a lower cash bid even if a higher non-cash bid is in the mix.

 How much does the Better Cash Offer cost?

 |When you work with Better Real Estate and Better Mortgage||When you work with Better Real Estate and a lender of your choice|

-If you work with Better Mortgage and Better Real Estate, the Better Cash Offer program is free—meaning you pay zero fees for participating.
-By working with both Better Mortgage and Better Real Estate, you’ll also be eligible for the Better Appraisal Guarantee which enables qualified borrowers to waive the appraisal contingency¹.
+If you work with Better Mortgage and Better Real Estate, the Better Cash Offer program has a standard transaction fee equivalent to 1.25% of your purchase price.
 If you only work with Better Real Estate and choose to finance your mortgage through a different lender, you will be required to pay a standard transaction fee equivalent to 2.5% of your purchase price.
 You won’t qualify for any closing cost discounts.